-Apex Legends Season 8 is live, so it’s time to look through the growing roster to determine who is the best of the best.
-With new changes to the King’s Canyon map, the introduction of Fuse, and multiple character changes, Apex Legends is in one of its most intriguing legend metas since release That means it’s time to look at all the characters and see where they fit in our tier list.
+Apex Legends Season 10 is here, so it’s time to look through the growing roster to determine who is the best of the best.
+With new changes to the World’s Edge map, the introduction of Seer, and multiple character changes, Apex Legends is in one of its most intriguing legend metas since release That means it’s time to look at all the characters and see where they fit in our tier list.

 Bloodhound has always been a strong pick, even before they got a few buffs to Eye of the Allfather and Beast of the Hunt.
 A recon legend, this hunter is great at locating on the move targets and quickly evaluating threats before or during an engagement.
 The sheer range of Eye of the Allfather is pretty wild, as it can encompass nearly an entire Point of Interest with one activation.
 It’s a solid ability that got a whopping 10 seconds off its cooldown, allowing Bloodhound users to be a bit more liberal with their scans.